 For people interested in a counseling career, this class or series of classes provides the methods of helping people in times of stress.
 Pastoral counseling is generally provided on a religious framework.

 Prospective ministers must learn how to preach.
 This class includes public speaking as well as how to prepare and deliver a sermon to inspire and encourage people to belong to a religious institution.

 Doctoral degrees in religion or ministry can prepare graduates for careers in ministry, religious education, pastoral counseling or chaplaincy.
 A Ph.D. in religion could be used to become a college professor in religious studies or a minister in a specific church, or a pastoral counselor.
 A Ph.D. is not considered essential for ministry work but may help in acquiring a job as a faculty member or a counselor.

-According to the U.S. Bureau of Labor Statistics (www.bls.gov) the median annual wage for a member of the clergy was $44,060 as of May 2012.
-The BLS projected job growth of 18%, about as fast as the average for all occupations, from 2010-2020.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov) the median annual wage for a member of the clergy was $44,250 as of May 2015.
+The BLS projected job growth of 6%, about as fast as the average for all occupations, from 2014-2024.
 A Ph.D. would be helpful in getting a job as a college professor, although it may not be required.
-Postsecondary teachers in general could expect job growth of 17% from 2010-2020, the BLS projected, and postsecondary religion and philosophy teachers specifically had median annual earnings of $64,990.
-The BLS projected 2010-2020 job growth of 36%, much faster than average, for mental health counselors, who earned a median annual salary of $40,080 as of May 2012.
+Postsecondary philosophy and religion teachers could expect job growth of 12% from 2014-2024, the BLS projected, and they had median annual earnings of $66,380.

 Continuing Education Information